 Basic nutritional principles are applied to responsible food preparation in the food service industry.
 Recipe analysis, modification, and menu planning for clientele are discussed.
-Restricted to students admitted to the following program(s): Culinary Management
+Prerequisite(s): 316-132 Cost Control and 316-134 Restaurant Operations FOH Restricted to students admitted to the following program(s): Culinary Management